Romanx/blog/input/posts/trimming-my-nustache-part-2.md

 Lead: "Part 2: Shaping my Stubble"
 ---

-So last time we spoke about why I decided to create a whole new library to replace Nustache rather than just updating it.
+So last time we spoke about why I decided to create a whole new library to replace [Nustache](https://github.com/jdiamond/nustache) rather than just updating it.
 If you haven't read that blog feel free to go read it [here](trimming-my-nustache-part-1) but if you only care about [Stubble](https://github.com/stubbleorg/stubble) then read on.

+> **Note:** For those of you that have come to this without any context.
+Nustache is the main Mustache renderer for .NET and what the majority of people are using for rendering Mustache templates.

 The list of features that I mentioned that drove the design of Stubble were partially taken from my personal requirements for a Mustache library and partially to get away from some of Nustache's issues.
 I'll list them individually and break down why they were important.